SammanSarkar/Porcupy/README.md

 ## Development and Testing

+### Setting Up the Development Environment

-To set up the development environment:
+To set up the development environment for contributing to Porcupy:

 ```bash
 # Clone the repository